Chapter VI: Student Code of Conduct

 7. Charge: A written summons issued to a student for any Student Code of Conduct infraction(s).

 8. Complainant or Reporting Party: The victim/survivor of or witness to an alleged infraction of the Student Code of Conduct.
-The Complainant or Reporting Party is responsible for submitting proof of an allegation of disciplinary misconduct to the Associate Director for Student Conduct.
+The Complainant or Reporting Party is responsible for submitting proof of an allegation of disciplinary misconduct to the Director for Student Conduct.
 Students, university officials, faculty members, or staff members may all serve the role of the Complainant or Reporting Party.
 The allegation must be in writing and must include factual information supporting the infraction.

 9. Confidential Resources: Professionals obligated by law to maintain confidentiality.
 Confidential resources generally include medical providers, mental health providers, clergy, and rape crisis counselors.
 See the Appendix D for a list of available confidential resources.
 Exceptions to confidentiality include mandatory child abuse reporting and imminent risk of harm to self or others.